LaskaKit/MLX90641-Termocamera/README.md

 - `3D/` - 3D model of the module (STEP, Fusion 360)
 - `Production/` - gerbers and BOM/CPL files
 - `SW/` - example code
+### Ready-made thermal camera with a display

+If you have the [ESPD-3.5](https://www.laskakit.cz/laskakit-espd-35-esp32-3-5-tft-ili9488-touch/), you don't have to write anything - a complete application that draws the thermal image straight onto the 3.5" touch display lives in the board's repository: [ESPD-35/SW/MLX90641-Termocamera](https://github.com/LaskaKit/ESPD-35/tree/main/SW/MLX90641-Termocamera).
+Plug the module in with a μSup cable and flash the sketch.
 ## Where to buy

 **[https://www.laskakit.cz/laskakit-mlx90641-modul-termokamery-16--12px-55--x35/](https://www.laskakit.cz/laskakit-mlx90641-modul-termokamery-16--12px-55--x35/)**